loganpkg/delimtools/README.md

 loganutils is an unsupported, old, collection of my software.
 It contains a version of the spot text editor, charcount (equivalent to freq), and cutcheck (equivalent to delim).
-The current supported version of these applications are inside toucan (the master branch of this repository).

 This branch has "forks" caused from merging in the various applications.